CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 to monitor a stock market symbol or a number of stock symbols that you place in the file "successful-stocks-list.txt".
 Only place one stock symbol on each line.

-It will automatically buy more stock of the symbol that you have selected when there is a bull market or a price increase and it will automatically sell all shares of the same symbol when there is a bear market or a price decrease.
-It helps to prevent from buying bearish stocks with 2 bearish stock checks and this feature will almost completely prevent buying the stocks that are losing price value.
-After buying or selling a stock, this Trading Robot waits for 10 minutes to resume working to wait for the order to finish processing.
-This prevents numerous orders for the same stocks from being placed.
-It stops buying more stocks if you have a Daytrade Count of 3 days to comply with the PDT or Pattern Daytrading Rules.
-It maximizes your profits by trading with all of the available Cash Equity in your stock broker account.
-Here's more information:

 Experience the power of Python 3's TA Library with our Advanced Stock Market Trading Bot.
 Turn data into insights, insights into decisions, and decisions into profit.
 Experience the future of trading with our Advanced Stock Market Trading Bot.
 Elevate your trading game, maximize your profits, and let our bot do the heavy lifting.
 This isn't just a bot, it's your 24/7 trading partner.